StudioEtrange/stella/README.md

 _

 	from app1.sh :
-	$STELLA_API link_app "STELLA_ROOT $STELLA_APP_WORK_ROOT/app2"
+	$STELLA_API link_app "STELLA_ROOT $STELLA_APP_WORK_ROOT/app2 WORKSPACE CACHE"

-Then app2.sh will use the same stella folder than app1.sh
+Then app2.sh will use the same stella folder than app1.sh, and the same workspace and cache folder

-* Two nested or linked stella applications will share the same cache folder.
-The first running cache stella application will be used.

 * From app1 you can use STELLA API functions connected to another app2 (means : in the context of app2)